LH-eliza/Hotel-Booking-System/README.md

 - **TypeScript** and **JavaScript**
 - **Libraries**:
   - `tailwindcss` for front-end css
-  - Firebase for User Authentication
+  - 'Firebase' for User Authentication
   - `dotenv` for environment variables
   - `pg` for PostgreSQL database integration